Meet The Executive Team

-Churchill’s commitment to the overall success of Aqua shows in today’s chain of more than 29 hotels on six Hawaiian Islands and Guam, and the expansion of Aqua Hospitality into three distinct brands targeting a range of consumer demographics: Monogram Hotel Collection, Aqua Hotels and Resorts and Lite Hotels.
-She has expanded Aqua’s vision to include meaningful partnerships with the Waikiki Aquarium, Merrie Monarch Festival, IGLTA, Hawaii Humane Society and Honolulu Museum of Art; all helping expand Aqua’s commitment to Green/Conservation efforts, Host Culture, the LGBT market, pet friendly accommodations and the Arts.
-She is one of the original members of Aqua’s Executive Committee and has represented Aqua at numerous speaking engagements including Eye for Travel, PhoCusWright, Sales and Marketing Executives International, Rotary, YWCA and the Wahine Forum.
+Churchill’s commitment to the overall success of both Aqua and Aston shows in today’s chain of more than 50 hotels which includes the recent acquisition of the Split Rock Resort and Mountain Laurel Resort and Spa in Lake, Harmony Pennsylvania.
+She has also expanded the company’s vision to include meaningful partnerships with the Waikiki Aquarium, Merrie Monarch Festival, IGLTA, Hawaii Humane Society and Honolulu Museum of Art.
+She has also spearheaded the commitment to Green/Conservation efforts, Host Culture, the LGBT market, pet friendly accommodations and the Arts.

 A Syracuse University graduate with a B.S.
 Degree in Advertising, Churchill started her career in New York City at advertising agencies Chiat/Day and Grey prior to moving to Honolulu to work for Peck Sims Mueller on the Maui Visitors Bureau and Prince Resorts Hawaii accounts.
 She then joined Reed Travel Group, the world’s largest travel publishing company, as regional director overseeing all sales and marketing activities for Hawaii, Australia, New Zealand and the Pacific Islands.
 She currently sits on the Board of Waikiki Health and is a member of the Oahu Visitors Bureau Marketing Committee.
 Having made significant contributions to the overall success of Aqua, Churchill continuously demonstrates what it means to go above and beyond, demonstrating strong leadership and an outstanding work ethic.
 As such, she was recently honored by Hawaii Business as one of the “20 For The Next 20” Hawaii’s People to Watch and by Pacific Business News as one of the “Women to Watch” in its Women Who Mean Business awards.
 She has also been instrumental in Aqua receiving honors by Hawaii Business as “A Top 250 Company” and “Best Places to Work”; Pacific Business News as one of “Hawaii’s Fastest 50″ and “Healthiest Employers”; Northstar Travel Media “Magellan Awards”; and American Advertising Federation Hawaii “Pele Awards.”